 Why hasn’t the Corps of Engineers acted to breach the dams?

 Lack of regional political leadership to even ask the Corps to breach.
-And, a misguided belief by the public and agencies that further studies and a new Environmental Impact Statement will solve the problem when in fact all it does is kick the can down the road for at least another 10 years.
-25 years have been wasted on studies and failed attempts to mitigate for the damage inflicted by these four dams.
-Instead, strong pressure on the Corps, Bonneville Power Authority, and the Northwest delegation, is urgently needed now before it is too late.
+And, a misguided belief by the public and agencies that further studies, legislation, and a new Environmental Impact Statement will solve the problem when in fact all it does is prolong effective action to save salmon and orca.
+25 years has been spent trying every other method to recover salmon.
+Strong pressure on the Corps, Bonneville Power Authority, and the Northwest delegation to breach the dams is urgently needed now before it is too late.

 Discussions about the dams can take many perspectives.
 As you learn more about what the dams mean for different people, you might be surprised how technically feasible and economically beneficial breaching can be to achieve our common goal of saving salmon and orcas.